ByteSower/qnce-engine/CONTRIBUTING.md

 └── dist/                  # Built output
 ```

+### Internal Planning Artifacts

+Sprint boards, internal team charters, communication logs, and detailed roadmaps are intentionally **not** tracked in the public repository to reduce security and confidentiality risk.
+A sanitized forward-looking view is maintained in `docs/PUBLIC_ROADMAP.md`.

+If you have questions about direction or upcoming milestones, open a GitHub Discussion or reference the public roadmap.
+Do not attempt to restore removed planning documents from history—those removals are intentional.

 ## Release Process

 For maintainers creating releases, please follow the standardized process documented in [`RELEASE-PROCESS.md`](./RELEASE-PROCESS.md).
 This ensures consistent versioning and smooth releases.